North Macedonia

 • Nationality is determined upon birth registration only if the child is North Macedonian, or there is proof of nationality.
 There is no legal framework for the subsequent determination of a child’s nationality if they are not North Macedonian.
 If there is no proof of nationality, the nationality field on the birth certificate is left blank (as has been reported in cases of children born to refugees).

 • There are credible reports by lawyers that medical authorities are being required to report undocumented parents to the immigration authorities in practice.
+There are no restrictions preventing authorities from sharing information regarding registration.

 • The Republic of North Macedonia has received four Universal Periodic Review recommendations on the issue of access to birth registration.